John Stamos Worried About Losing ‘Full House’ Money Amid Lori Loughlin Scandal, Per ‘Radar’

 Dozens of other wealthy parents were charged with the same crimes, including former Desperate Housewives star Felicity Huffman.
 However, her husband, Shameless actor William H. Macy, was not indicted on any charges.

-Following the scandal, Loughlin was fired from her jobs at the Hallmark Channel, which included starring in movies for the network, and on the popular TV series, When Calls The Heart.
+Following the scandal, Loughlin was fired from her jobs at the Hallmark Channel, which included starring in movies for the network and on the popular TV series When Calls The Heart.

 She was also given the ax from the fifth and final season of Fuller House on Netflix.